SSCHAcode/sschacode.github.io/Tutorials/tutorial_01_first_simulations.md

 :::

 ::: {#ab-initio-calculation-with-the-sscha-code .section}
-Ab initio calculation with the SSCHA code[¶](#ab-initio-calculation-with-the-sscha-code "Permalink to this headline"){.headerlink}
+Ab initio calculation with the SSCHA code[ ](#ab-initio-calculation-with-the-sscha-code "Permalink to this headline"){.headerlink}
 ----------------------------------------------------------------------------------------------------------------------------------

 The SSCHA code is compatible with the Atomic Simulation Environment